How to up-skill your tech team cost effectively

 “Apprentices learn fast and we have been able to develop our best ones from simple desktop support tasks through to project work and looking after teams of people over the course of a few months.”

 – David Abensour, Chief Technology Officer at Blenheim Chalcot

 Levy funds expire – use them before it’s too late

-2019 marks the two year anniversary of the Apprenticeship Levy, and with that comes the first round of unspent 2017 funds expiring.
-With training budgets being sparse, make use of your levy funds before they expire and returned to government.
+As you have two years to spend your levy funds, if you received them in 2018, they will be expiring next year.
+With training budgets being sparse, make use of your levy funds before they’re returned to government.
 Avoid wasting money on privately funded qualifications that could be provided through an apprenticeship.